Adiiiicodes/VoiciFy/README.md

 - Thanks to open-source libraries and tools like **PyQt5**, **pyttsx3**, and **gTTS** for making this project possible.
 - Inspired by the need for accessible and customizable text-to-speech solutions.

 ---

-## **License**
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----